rhyslwells/Data-Archive/content/standardised/Principal Component Analysis.md

 It transforms the original data into a new coordinate system defined by the principal components, which are ==orthogonal vectors== that capture the most [[Variance]] in the data.

-It helps simplify models, enhances [[interpretability]], and improves computational efficiency by transforming data into a lower-dimensional space while ==retaining the most significant variance==, and reducing noise.
+It helps simplify models, enhances [[Interpretability]], and improves computational efficiency by transforming data into a lower-dimensional space while ==retaining the most significant variance==, and reducing noise.

 ### How PCA Works